Geant4-IcyMoons: Simulating Electron Interaction Physics in Irradiated Astrophysical Ices

 where $E_p$ is the nominal free–electron plasma energy of the medium ($E_p = 20.82$ and $20.59~\mathrm{eV}$ for amorphous and hexagonal ice, respectively; \citet{emfietzoglou2007consistent}), $f$ is the oscillator strength, $E_{0,i}$ and $E_{0,j}$ are the central ionization and excitation energies, respectively, and $\Gamma$ is the damping width representing the finite lifetime of each transition.
 The real part of the dielectric function is obtained as

+The ELF entering the model is constrained in the optical limit, where it is directly related to the dielectric response measured by optical spectroscopy \citep{daniels1971bestimmung, kobayashi1983optical}.
+This optical-limit response provides the empirical anchor for extending the dielectric model across the full energy--momentum plane, as discussed below.
+Figure~\ref{fig:dielectric_comparison} shows a comparison between Drude models for amorphous and hexagonal ice, based on the fitted parameters of \citet{emfietzoglou2007consistent}, with the experimental data.
 Lastly, a correction to the excitation--ionization partitioning was required to ensure that truncated ionization strength is reassigned only to physically permitted excitation channels \citep{kyriakou2015improvements}.
 The revised scheme uses $B_1$ only to delimit redistribution, and $B_{\min}$ only to gate the excitation sector, thereby preventing unphysical mixing between the two regions.
-Figure~\ref{fig:dielectric_comparison} compares the best-fit Drude models for amorphous and hexagonal ice, based on \citet{emfietzoglou2007consistent}, with the experimental data.
-The properties of the individual Drude kernels for the excitation and ionization channels, together with a description of the correction and its implementation, are provided in Appendix~\ref{app:excit_ion}.
+The properties of the individual Drude kernels for the excitation and ionization channels, together with a description of this correction and its implementation, are provided in Appendix~\ref{app:excit_ion}.